Add a Secondary Device or Manage Existing Devices in Duo

 1. Go to https://outlook.sdstate.edu using the incognito/private browser mode.
 Sign in with your SDState email and password.

 2. Do NOT authenticate with Duo.
-Instead, click on Settings in the top right corner of the login box, and select Add a new device.
+Instead, click on Need Help? in the bottom of the login box, and select Manage devices.
 (Note: You may need to click Cancel before accessing the settings menu if your account is set up to send an automatic push.)

 3. Approve the Duo Push on your phone or Enter a Passcode from the Duo Mobile App

-4. You can now select the Gear icon to reactivate a device, change the device name, add another device, or configure your default device and the action Duo will take when you log in (e.g. Automatically send this device a Duo Push or Ask me to choose an Authentication method)
+4. You can now select the Edit button to reactivate a device, change the device name, add another device, or configure your default device and the action Duo will take when you log in (e.g. Automatically send this device a Duo Push or Ask me to choose an Authentication method)

 Note: If DUO Mobile is asking for a code to enter